Quagga/quagga/HACKING.md

 Deprecated interfaces should be excised in the next unstable cycle.

-Note: If you wish, you can test for GCC and use a function marked with the ’deprecated’ attribute.
+Note: If you wish, you can test for GCC and use a function marked with the `deprecated` attribute.
 However, you must provide the warning for other compilers.

-If changing or removing a command definition, *ensure* that you properly deprecate it - use the \_DEPRECATED form of the appropriate DEFUN macro.
+If changing or removing a command definition, *ensure* that you properly deprecate it - use the `_DEPRECATED` form of the appropriate `DEFUN` macro.
 This is *critical*.
 Even if the command can no longer function, you *MUST* still implement it as a do-nothing stub.